Photo credit: Mipham Jigmet

 Singhey tells us that he strives to make everything about his business "ethical".
 This includes sourcing the purest sea buckthorn pulp from Nubra, pricing his products reasonably, paying decent wages to his workers, packaging the juice in glass bottles instead of plastic bottles, and reusing as many glass bottles as possible.

-Singhey explains that sea buckthorn is highly acidic, therefore, tends to reacts with plastic.
+Singhey explains that sea buckthorn is highly acidic and, therefore, tends to react with plastic.
 Microscopic particles of plastic usually exist in those sea buckthorn juices, which are packaged in plastic bottles.
 However, glass is a good choice for packaging sea buckthorn juice because it is chemically non-reactive.
 The glass bottles which are used for packaging Jimpo sea buckthorn juice come from a glass factory in Firozabad, a place near Agra.
 Each bottle costs about 10 rupees.
 This means that 28% of the total cost of one bottle of Jimpo juice is just the cost of the glass bottle!

 Bottle reuse - Jimpo's step towards sustainability

-Singhey explains that packaging sea buckthorn juice in glass bottle is good also for the environment because glass bottle is reusable - it just needs to be sterilised after which it is fit to be used again.
+Singhey explains that packaging sea buckthorn juice in a glass bottle is good also for the environment because a glass bottle is reusable - it just needs to be sterilised after which it is fit to be used again.
 Some of the used Jimpo glass bottles in fact come back to the factory through the Jimpo retailers who take the empty glass bottles back.
 These bottles are picked up by Jimpo workers and brought to their factory, where they are boiled in water and reused for packaging juice.
-Returning glass bottles to the producer can save glass bottles as well as prevent generation of glass waste.
+Returning glass bottles to the producer can save glass bottles as well as prevent the generation of glass waste.
 Currently, glass waste finds no use in the Municipal Solid Waste (MSW) management system in Leh.
 The glass bottles which are collected at the Solid Waste Management (SWM) plant in Skampari are either stored away or crushed and heaped.
 Either way, those bottles do not have a future.
 If we return Jimpo glass bottles to the producer instead of sending them into the municipal waste, the bottles will not only remain in use but fewer new bottles will have to be imported from outside.
 Zero Waste Ladakh, together with Jimpo, has started an initiative to spread awareness among consumers for returning used Jimpo glass bottles to the same store from where they purchased the juice, and among shopkeepers for collecting the bottles being returned and handing over to Jimpo's workers.

 So, the next time you want to enjoy Jimpo's natural juice, remember to return the glass bottle to the same store from where you bought the juice.
 In this way, you will do your bit in avoiding waste, saving resources, and promoting the culture of reuse.